 The curse of the altruistic voter

-If voters have social preferences (second-order preferences about the preference satisfaction of others) and imperfect information, voting altruistically may produce worse outcomes—for the individual voter and for society at large—than ignoring their social preferences and voting egocentrically.
+If voters have social preferences (second-order preferences that the preferences of others be satisfied or thwarted) and imperfect information about the preferences of others, voting altruistically may produce worse outcomes—for the individual voter and for society at large—than ignoring social preferences and voting egocentrically.
 This problem seems like it may actually be common in the real world.
-While I doubt any voting system can eliminate it, including information about private preferences in polls may ameliorate it.
+While I doubt any voting system can eliminate the problem, including information about private preferences in polls may ameliorate it.

 - Voting on election day